andreaspacher/academic-publishers/README.md

 # academic-publishers

+## Pre-Print

+This readme-file contains some cursory remarks.
+For greater details, [see the pre-print at socarXiv](https://doi.org/10.31235/osf.io/56b28).

 ## Purpose

 This project's purpose is to generate a list of major academic publishers and their scholarly journals through webscraping.

 As for the results, see the the `Output`-folder, or browse through the final list at https://ooir.org/journals/.

-This ReadMe contains some cursory remarks; for deeper details, see the preprint at https://doi.org/10.31235/osf.io/56b28.

 ## Data Sources